Chapter 4.2 – Terminal Concessions and Land Leases

 The port authority will have to decide the duration, fees, and fee structure before starting the awarding process.
 In most cases, the term of the concession is determined by the port authority or government agency.
 In many parts of the world, legislators have developed rough guidelines on concession durations to safeguard free and fair competition in the port sector.
 There are hardly any rules of thumb on the concession duration.
 For instance, attempts have been made by the European Commission to create relevant rules, but these rules have not been agreed upon by all stakeholders.
 In general, the duration of the concession will vary with the amount of the initial investment required, compliance with the development policy of the port and land lease, and other easement rights.

-A port authority might opt for phased concession terms, with a typical base duration of 15 years and consecutive renewals every five years, and based on defined criteria.
+A port authority may opt for phased concession terms, with a typical base duration of 15 years and consecutive renewals every five years, contingent upon defined criteria.
 The port authority will also have to develop its views on a possible prolongation of the concession beyond the official term before entering the granting procedure.

 The duration of the agreement is crucial to both terminal operators and port authorities.
-Long-term agreements allow private port operators to benefit from learning by doing processes and to achieve a reasonable return on investments (ROI).
-Port authorities try to find a balance between a reasonable payback period for the investments made by terminal operators on the one hand and a maximum entry to potential newcomers on the other.
+Long-term agreements enable private port operators to benefit from learning-by-doing processes and achieve a reasonable return on investment (ROI).
+Port authorities strive to strike a balance between a reasonable payback period for the investments made by terminal operators on the one hand and a maximum entry for potential newcomers on the other.
 As long-term agreements act as entry barriers, intra-port competition will only occur among the existing local port operators.

 F. Concession fees and fee structure